Understanding Autism: Frequently Asked Questions

 • Autism can be cured.

-These misconceptions can be harmful and are debunked by the Autism Society.
+These misconceptions are debunked by the Autism Society.

 39. How can schools better accommodate students with autism?